 - Any alterations or extensions that would affect the listed building’s character, both inside or out.

-It is important to note that not all works will require listed building consent.
-Listed buildings consent is only required for works, such as internal or external alterations, that affect the character of the building.
+It is important to note that not all works will require consent.
+Consent is only required for works, such as internal or external alterations, that affect the character of the building.
 This can be a matter of individual judgement.
 As a result there is scope for differences of opinion between the local planning authority, which has the ultimate say so, and the listed building’s owner.

 What happens if I do not obtain consent?